vzool/docs/api/reference.md

 | 404 Not Found | `message`: Collection doesn’t exist, or item doesn't exist within collection |

-#### Create a new message
+#### Create Comment

-Create a new message, needs to be related to an a collection.
+Create a new comment, whish needs to be related to a collection/item

 ```http
 POST /activity/comment